digitalnsw/endoflife/arrange-the-funeral/index.md

 -->

 <p class="au-callout" aria-label="Callout description1">
-  <p> The person who organises the funeral is responsible for paying for it.
-Before you sign documents with funeral directors, make sure you've requested a quote, and know how you are going to pay for the funeral. </a>
+The person who organises the funeral is responsible for paying for it.
+Before you sign documents with funeral directors, make sure you've requested a quote, and know how you are going to pay for the funeral.
 </p>

 If there is a Will, the executor is usually responsible for arranging the funeral, unless they decide to pass the responsibility to another family member.